Mass Effect (Series) Accessibility Report

 If you want to play Mass Effect, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:

-Mass Effect has 1 accessibility feature for Visual which deals with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 1 accessibility feature for Visual in Mass Effect which deals with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 Motion Sickness Friendly